-Negotiation and adaptation emerged as crucial strategies for managing dependencies on powerful external entities, such as international accrediting bodies and foreign government agencies.
-Administrators described negotiating requirements and adapting curricula or administrative procedures to align with international standards, often essential for securing legitimacy, funding, or access to student markets.
-Framed by RDT, this proactive engagement illustrates how IHEIs navigate constraints, modifying internal structures and processes to secure critical external validation and resources vital for international competitiveness.
+Negotiation and adaptation emerged as crucial strategies for managing dependencies on powerful external entities like international accrediting bodies and foreign government agencies.
+Administrators described processes of negotiating requirements and adapting curricula or administrative procedures to align with international standards, often necessary for securing legitimacy, funding, or access to student markets.
+This proactive engagement, as framed by RDT, illustrates how IHEIs maneuver within constraints, modifying internal structures and processes to secure critical external validation and resources vital for international competitiveness.

-Institutions employed strategies to balance dependencies related to their Islamic identity with broader internationalization goals.
-This involved engaging selectively with Islamic funding bodies and scholarly networks while pursuing partnerships with secular global universities and mainstream international accreditation.
-Some IHEIs developed niche programs targeting students interested in Islamic studies, managing this dependency alongside efforts to attract a diverse international student body.
+Institutions demonstrated specific strategies to balance dependencies related to their Islamic identity with broader internationalization goals.
+This involved selectively engaging with Islamic funding bodies and scholarly networks while simultaneously pursuing partnerships with secular global universities and seeking mainstream international accreditation.
+Some IHEIs developed niche programs appealing to specific student segments interested in Islamic studies, managing this dependency alongside efforts to attract a diverse international student body.
 RDT highlights this as managing potentially conflicting dependencies to secure both identity-specific and general academic resources.

-Institutions demonstrated clear buffering and bridging strategies to manage external resource dependencies.
+Institutions demonstrated clear buffering and bridging strategies in response to external resource dependencies.
 Establishing specialized international offices functioned as a buffering approach, allowing institutions to regulate their engagement with the global landscape while safeguarding their academic missions.
-In contrast, bridging efforts were evident in developing strategic partnerships with prominent international universities and involvement in global academic networks.
-These collaborations enabled resource sharing and increased international presence.
-Viewed through the Resource Dependence Theory (RDT) lens, these measures reflect structural and relational strategies Islamic Higher Education Institutions (IHEIs) use to shape their external environments and secure essential resources.
+In contrast, bridging efforts were evident through developing strategic partnerships with prominent international universities and involvement in global academic networks.
+These collaborations enabled institutions to share resources and increase their international presence.
+Viewed through the Resource Dependence Theory (RDT) lens, these measures reflect structural and relational strategies Islamic Higher Education Institutions (IHEIs) use to shape their external environments and ensure a reliable flow of essential inputs.

-More broadly, the observed approaches-including diversification, negotiation, adaptation, balancing religious identity with external expectations, and buffering and bridging-highlight the deliberate strategic posture IHEIs adopt in managing dependencies.
-Instead of passively accepting external limitations, these institutions actively navigate their environments to reduce vulnerability, secure key resources such as funding and accreditation, and enhance institutional autonomy.
+More broadly, the observed approaches - including diversification, negotiation, adaptation, balancing religious identity with external expectations, and buffering and bridging - highlight the deliberate and strategic posture IHEIs take in managing their dependencies.
+Instead of passively accepting external limitations, these institutions actively navigate their environments to reduce vulnerability, acquire key resources such as funding and accreditation, and enhance institutional autonomy.
 This proactive engagement aligns with RDT's central premise: organizations adopt strategic behaviour to manage and mitigate critical external dependencies.
-The complexity and nature of these resource dependencies are illustrated in Figure 3, which clarifies how IHEIs mobilize internal and external strategies to sustain operations and fulfil academic and religious missions.
+The complexity and nature of these resource dependencies are illustrated in Figure 3 below.
+It clarifies how IHEIs mobilize internal and external strategies to sustain their operations and fulfil academic and religious missions.

-Figure 3 Strategies of IHEIs to manage external dependencies
+Figure 3.
+Strategies of IHEIs to manage external dependencies